microsoft/aitour-eshop-api/README.md

 An E-shop platform on .NET

+Looking to file an issue?
+Please see the [Support](SUPPORT.md) file.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft